TAult5/masters_project/README.md

 Tuning: adding more data will require more tuning.
 This was potentially the most time-consuming and computational resource-consuming out of the entire project.
 Due to the large amount of time it takes to run the model tuner, I would recommend doing this immediately after increasing the dataset size.
 I only ran the v11 tuner for 50 iterations (15 hours), but would recommend future runs using at least 100 iterations or more; the large amount of parameters in the model and complex task of this project requires more iterations to determine the most optimal hyperparameters.
 Also, based off the tune_fitness output, the current iteration of the dataset was not ideal for the tuner.

 ### Acknowledgments and Disclaimers
 I would like to thank Professor Jason Isaacs and Kevin Knoedler for their help and support throughout this project.

+Thank you to Daniel Peace for laying the groundwork on this portion of the project and his early work on it.
+His previous work was instrumental in establishing goals and milestones for my portion.
+As mentioned earlier, his repo can be found [here](https://github.com/user-attachments/assets/c0f0f54a-9832-4e0d-9d5e-c49dec1b3624).

 Any opinions, statements, or work on this project are my own and do not represent or imply endoresement, explicitly or implicitly, by DARPA, the DoD, or the US Government (USG).